nanvel/blog/2015/02/22_0050_dynamodb_example_1.rst

 and use these posts as source of examples.

-To run examples code locally You need to install botocore and place your amazon access keys to ~/.boto file:
+To run examples code locally, You need to install botocore and place your amazon access keys to ~/.boto file:

 ::